Gale W. McGee: United States Senator

 In 1958, McGee took a leave of absence from the university to run for the U.S. Senate, challenging the incumbent Frank A. Barrett.
 He campaigned on a platform of youth and new ideas.
 The race between McGee and Barrett drew national attention, with prominent leaders from both political parties involved.
-Senate Majority Leader Lyndon Johnson of Texas, Senator John F. Kennedy of Massachusetts, Senator Wayne Morse of Oregon, Senator-elect Edmund Muskie of Maine, Congressman Joseph M. Montoya of New Mexico, and former President Harry S. Truman came to the state to support McGee, whose campaign slogan was "McGee for Me!".
+Senate Majority Leader Lyndon B. Johnson of Texas, Senator John F. Kennedy of Massachusetts, Senator Wayne Morse of Oregon, Senator-elect Edmund Muskie of Maine, Congressman Joseph M. Montoya of New Mexico, and former President Harry S. Truman came to the state to support McGee, whose campaign slogan was "McGee for Me!".
 Lyndon Johnson pledged that, if Wyoming elected McGee, he would secure him a seat on the prestigious Appropriations Committee.
 Eleanor Roosevelt even led a national fundraising drive for him.
 Barrett also received support from prominent leaders, including then-Vice President Richard Nixon.

 McGee defeated Barrett by 1,913 votes out of 116,230 cast.
 He won a majority in seven of Wyoming's 23 counties: the southern "Union Pacific" counties (Albany, Carbon, Laramie, Sweetwater, Uinta) Platte, just north of Cheyenne, and Sheridan in the north.
 McGee earned the endorsement of the Wyoming AFL-CIO Committee on Political Education (COPE), and the labor vote played a significant role in his victory.